plishman/Speech-To-Text/README.md

 # Speech To Text Tool
 ## Speech to text command line utility, using Microsoft Cognitive Services, written in .Net Core 2.1 on Visual Studio 2017

-A simple command line utility to extract text from speech in media files, using Microsoft Cognitive Services
+This is a simple command line utility to extract text from speech in media files, using Microsoft Cognitive Services

 I wrote this little utility to simplify text transcription of spoken interviews done by my brother for his MA dissertation.